 - radio testing, to verify the functionality of wireless communication devices that integrate WiFi, Bluetooth, etc.;

 - electromagnetic compatibility testing, to ensure that the product does not cause any disturbances to nearby equipment and is not sensitive to disturbance;

-- tests of human exposure to electromagnetic fields, to evaluate the impact of the electromagnetic energy generated by the wireless devices on the human body.
-In the specific case of wearable products, it is the tests of SAR (Specific Absorption Rate) that measure the percentage of electromagnetic energy absorbed by the human body when it is in close contact with radio frequency devices (head and body).
+- evidence of human exposure to electromagnetic fields, to assess the impact of the electromagnetic energy generated by wireless devices on the human body.
+In the specific case of wearable products, This is evidence of SAR (Specific Absorption Rate) that measure the percentage of electromagnetic energy absorbed by the human body when it is in close contact with radio frequency devices (head and body).

-The manufacturers, as primarily responsible for the conformity of the product, are therefore required to implement all necessary measures to ensure the safety of marketed devices, identifying strategies and identifying the technical aspects of the product that might pose a risk factor.
+The producers, as primarily responsible for the conformity of the product, I am therefore bound to implement all necessary measures to ensure the safety of marketed, identifying strategies and identifying the technical aspects of the product that might pose a risk factor.

-Sicom laboratory gives manufacturers, importers and distributors the necessary support to safely put ont the market wearable devices that integrate the latest technologies, offering pre-compliance services, testing and certification, and post production and batch control.
+The laboratory Sicom gives manufacturers, importers and distributors the support necessary to enter safely wearable devices on the market that integrate the latest technologies, offering pre-compliance services, testing and certification, and post production and batch control.

 Contact email@example.com for certification and testing of your products.